 2017 Oklahoma Early Childhood Coalition Business Summit

-This year’s conference will highlight the successes of the Oklahoma Early Childhood Coalition, with special emphasis on four areas of impact to families with children, birth to five.
-Those areas are: Pay for Success, as a strategy for achieving measurable outcomes; children’s health maladies and remedies, adverse childhood experiences, and a two generation approach to reducing poverty.
-Our keynote speaker, as well as our breakout session presenters, will focus on impact as well as proven strategies that have led to positive outcomes.
+This year’s conference highlighted the successes of the Oklahoma Early Childhood Coalition, with special emphasis on four areas of impact to families with children, birth to five.
+Those areas were: Pay for Success, as a strategy for achieving measurable outcomes; children’s health maladies and remedies, adverse childhood experiences, and a two generation approach to reducing poverty.
+Our keynote speaker, as well as our breakout session presenters, focused on impact as well as proven strategies that have led to positive outcomes.
 Oklahoma is no stranger to low rankings; our conference experts will share how we as a state can reverse those trends.

 2016 Fall Conference